MV Caledonian Isles: Service

+2023 Extended Overhaul and Berthing Trials

 Caledonian Isles departed for annual overhaul in early January 2023.
-Initially scheduled to return to service on 2nd February, she experienced significant delays during overhaul due to additional steel work and engine repairs being required.
-CalMac initially announced a provisional return date of 28th February, but this was later pushed back to 31st March.
+Initially scheduled to return to service on 2 February, she experienced significant delays during overhaul due to additional steel work and engine repairs being required.
+CalMac initially announced a provisional return date of 28 February, but this was later pushed back to 31 March, and then pushed back further to mid-April.
 During Caledonian Isles' absence, she was relieved by Isle of Arran.
 Hebridean Isles was scheduled to operate alongside Isle of Arran, however significant technical faults saw her providing a freight-only service between Brodick and Troon, before being withdrawn from service altogether in late February.